Video: Chicago boy wasn’t holding gun when shot by officer

 In addition to posting Stillman’s bodycam footage, the review board released footage from other bodycams, four third-party videos, two audio recordings of 911 calls, and six audio recordings from ShotSpotter, the technology that led police to respond to gunshots that morning in Little Village, a predominantly Hispanic neighborhood on the city’s southwest side.

-Toledo, who was Hispanic, and a 21-year-old man fled on foot when confronted by police.
-The 21-year-old man was arrested on a misdemeanor charge of resisting arrest.
+Toledo and a 21-year-old man fled on foot when confronted by police.
+The man, Ruben Roman, was arrested on a misdemeanor charge of resisting arrest but was later charged with felonies including the reckless discharge of a firearm, illegal use of a weapon by a felon and child endangerment.
+He was ordered held on $150,000 bond.

-The review board, an independent board that investigates all shootings in Chicago involving police, initially said it couldn’t release the video because it showed the shooting of a minor, but the board changed course after the mayor and police superintendent asked for it to be made public.
+The review board, which is independent and investigates all shootings in Chicago involving police, initially said it couldn’t release the video because it showed the shooting of a minor, but it changed course after the mayor and police superintendent asked for it to be made public.

 Lucky Camargo, an activist and lifelong resident of Little Village, decided not to watch the video.
 But neighbors described it to her as “an execution.”